jimmybutzen/mydu-scripts/items/dispenserBypass/README.md

 - For **Windows**, use the `.bat` script.
 - For **Linux**, use the `.sh` script.

-## Features

-- **Player ID Input:** The script prompts the user to enter a `playerId`.
-If the input is empty, the script will terminate with an error message.

-- **Item Definition:** A predefined list of items is stored within the script.
-Each item is associated with a unique type ID and a quantity that determines how many of each item should be given to the player.

 ## Prerequisites

 - **Docker:** The script assumes that Docker is installed and configured on your system.
 Docker is used to run the `curl` command in an isolated environment.